Invariant Policy Learning: A Causal Perspective: Simulation Experiments

 In practice, we do not know in advance which sets are invariant.
-We now aim to find an invariant policy from a data set generated under an initial policy $\pi^0$ which takes both $X^1$ and $X^2$ as input.
+We now aim to find an invariant policy from a dataset generated under an initial policy $\pi^0$ which takes both $X^1$ and $X^2$ as input.
 To do so, we employ the method proposed in Section~\ref{sec:resampling} for testing invariance under distributional shifts.
-More precisely, we generate a data set of size $n$ from multiple training environments under the initial policy $\pi^0$ and apply the off-policy invariance test (see Section~\ref{sec:target_test}) to verify the invariance property of each subset in $\{\varnothing, \{X^1\}, \{X^2\}, \{X^1, X^2\}\}$.
+More precisely, we generate a dataset of size $n$ from multiple training environments under the initial policy $\pi^0$ and apply the off-policy invariance test (see Section~\ref{sec:target_test}) to verify the invariance property of each subset in $\{\varnothing, \{X^1\}, \{X^2\}, \{X^1, X^2\}\}$.
 We repeat the experiment $500$ times and plot the acceptance rates at various sample sizes ($n = 1'000, 3'000, 9'000, 27'000, 81'000$) (these numbers denote the total sample size, that is, number of observations, summed over all environments).
 The resulting acceptance rates are shown in Figure~\ref{fig:invarint_test}.
 Our method yields high acceptance rates for the set $\{X^2\}$, which indeed is invariant, while the acceptance rates for other sets gradually decrease as the sample size increases.
 Furthermore, we can see that our test is more powerful when the number of training environments increases (keeping the total number of observations fixed).
+Our test is conservative (the acceptance rate is above the 95\% level in the left plot) because the target test is not exact (the true conditional expectation is not given).
+In Appendix~\ref{app:invariant_test_true_conditional}, we conduct the same experiment with an exact test, using the true conditional expectation, which shows the correct level.